pentaho/pentaho-kettle/README.txt

 If I want to build the project with ant should I always use the default target?

-     I would right after checking out the project but would avoid that target- it does quite a bit with cleaning and resolving.
+     I would right after checking out the project but would avoid that target from that point on.
+The default target does quite a bit with cleaning and resolving.

      Consider the previous scenario with adding a new property to a step.
 You checked out the project and ran the default ant target.
-You then the steps meta, dialog and execution java source.
+You change only the steps meta, dialog and execution java source.
 Do you want to clean the project and resolve the dependencies again?
 Probably not.

      Running the ant "compile" target in the project's root folder will compile changed source code for all the modules.